Why Polio Is Making a Comeback

 Using Operations Research to Improve the Refugee Resettlement Process

 In the United States each year, resettlement agencies assist tens of thousands of refugees in finding new homes and employment; in fiscal year 2023, more than 60,000 people received resettlement services in this country.
-The task is monumental—and essential, as the number of displaced people around the world continues to…
+The task is monumental—and essential, as the number of displaced people around the world continues to grow.
+When Yale SOM’sVahideh Manshadi learned that one of the largest such agencies was searching for a better way to…

 Learning Is A Superpower When Change Is Constant